-(a) Notwithstanding Article 27.1 (Eligibility), employees hired prior to April 1, 2004 will retain their eligibility for health and welfare benefits provided they are in a posted position of 15 or more regularly scheduled hours per week.
-For these employees, the eligibility for health and welfare benefits will be 15 or more regularly scheduled hours per week.

-(b) Future certifications, variances, and existing certifications as defined in MOA #3 (Re: New Certifications and Variances) will be governed by Article 27.1 (Eligibility).
+- (a) Notwithstanding Clause 27.1 (Eligibility), employees hired prior to April 1, 2004 will retain their eligibility for health and welfare benefits provided they are in a posted position of 15 or more regularly scheduled hours per week.
+For these employees, the eligibility for health and welfare benefits will be 15 or more regularly scheduled hours per week. - (b) Future certifications, variances, and existing certifications as defined in MOA #3 (Re: New Certifications and Variances) will be governed by Clause 27.1 (Eligibility).

-MEMORANDUM OF AGREEMENT #7 Re: Advance Payment of Group Life Benefits between Community Social Services Employers' Association (CSSEA) and Community Social Services Bargaining Association (CSSBA)
+MEMORANDUM OF AGREEMENT #7 Re: Advance Payment of Group Life Benefits

-The guidelines regarding payment of group life benefits for terminally ill employees pursuant to Article 27.7 (Group Life and Accidental Death and Dismemberment) are as follows:
+The guidelines regarding payment of group life benefits for terminally ill employees pursuant to Clause 27.7 (Group Life and Accidental Death and Dismemberment) are as follows: